smb12356/predictingReturningUsers/README.md

 # Business Objective & Motivation:

+Determine most pure dimensions or features that influence whether a customer will Churn or not.

 # Abstract and Introduction:

 # Proposed Methodology of Modeling:
+Random Forrest & Decision Tree

 # Results and Primary Findings:

 # Limitations and Future work:

 # Conclusion and summary: